-The College has a long running employment tribunal case that is now scheduled for a third preliminary hearing and a full hearing within the year.
+The College has a long running employment tribunal case that has had three preliminary hearings and a full hearing is expected in about one year.
 The current legal advice is that the case is unlikely to be found against the College.
 If there is a reimbursement, the College is advised that the value is likely to be immaterial to the financial statements although the amount cannot be forecast accurately at this stage.
-(2018: £nil)